sh00t2kill/linktap_local_http_component/README.md

 It requires just the configuration IP of your gateway.
 If you have more than 1 gateway, you can setup multiple instances of the integration.

 A device is created for each tap found.
 Multi-valve TapLinkers or ValveLinkers will get a device created for each output.
-<br><b>Note:</b> version `x060820` (x is S or G, indicating that the firmware belongs to GW-01 or GW-02, respectively) is required on your Linktap Gateway in order for this component to work.

 <b>How do I use this integration?</b>
 <p>